Our approach

 The seven areas of learning

 Our curriculum is anchored in the EYFS framework, which identifies seven interconnected areas of learning.
-Our team spends considerable time selecting and preparing resources and thoughtfully planning both indoor and outdoor learning environments to make each area as engaging and exciting as possible for the children.
+Our team prepares indoor and outdoor learning environments to make each area as engaging as possible for the children.
 Every activity is designed with a clear educational purpose, even when it feels like pure fun to the children.

 Individual care at the core

 We know that no two children are alike.
 Every child who walks through our door brings their own personality, pace, interests, and needs.
-At Bushbabies, we focus on each child’s individual strengths and challenges, tailoring our approach to ensure each child is supported exactly where they need it and encouraged in the areas where they are ready to grow.
+At Bushbabies, we focus on individual strengths and challenges, tailoring our approach to ensure each child is supported exactly where they need it and encouraged in the areas where they are ready to grow.
+Through individual observation and partnership with families, we ensure every child feels celebrated.
+We use a leading online learning journal to document individual progress and share regular observations, keeping parents connected to their child’s learning journey.

 (01)